spapapan/FemProject/README.md

 <b>WhichSide :</b> Returns in which side of a line a point lies given 3 points

 <b>GetTriangleAngles :</b> Returns the angles (in degrees) of a triangle given 3 points

+<b>FindOuterGeo : </b> Returns the index of the geometry which encloses the others, given N simple polygons